 For pups who appear to have food allergies, they are rarely allergic to grains.
 However, in case of any doubt, you can try feeding your dog on a grain-free dietary regime with alternative carbohydrates.
 It could be worth the test, especially if your dog ends up feeling better!
 However, the likelihood of them being allergic to only the grains is very small.

-Learn about wheat-free dog food and make your own choice.
+See our grain free dog food reviews and make your own choice.
 Grain is still very controversial in some respects; it doesn’t offer much nutrition, although many attest that it’s unlikely to cause any major issues for man’s best friend.